 Succulents are very drought hardy plants that are often uses for indoor gardens.
-They are easy to grow and also easy to root for new plants.
+They are easy to grow and also easy to root for new plants using the stems, offsets, leaves and cuttings.
 These tips for propagating succulents will give you dozens of extra plants in no time at all.

 I have dozens of varieties of succulents in my garden that I have collected.
-Some of them, like hens and chicks (sempervivum) are cold hardy and can stay outside during the winter, and others have to be brought indoors over the winter or they will die from the frost that we get here in NC.
+Some of them, like hens and chicks (sempervivum) are cold hardy and can stay outside during the winter, but others like many echeveria varieties have to be brought indoors over the winter or they will die from the frost that we get here in NC.

-All of the varieties are candidates for propagating succulents.
-The indoor plants that I tried to carry over got leggy from low light, so they will be cuttings.
-I will also take leaves from many of the varieties.
+All varieties of succulents are candidates for propagation using their parts.
+The indoor plants that I tried to carry over through the winter got quite leggy from low light conditions, so they will be used as stem cuttings.
+I will also take the leaves from many of the varieties.

-This photo shows you some leaves as well as some cuttings from the leggy plants.
+This photo shows you some leaves as well as some cuttings from succulents that had gotten leggy.

 The first step is to air dry the ends of the leaves and cuttings.
 Succulents will rot easily if you try to put them in soil too soon.
 The reason is that they will try to absorb too much water, since they store moisture in the leaf area.

 You will want the ends of the leaves to be calloused over before you plant them.
+This will keep the leaves and stem cuttings from rotting when they are placed in soil.
 Depending on how hot it is, this can take a few days to a week.
-Be sure to get the whole leaf and try not to break it in half for best results in getting them to grow.
+Be sure to get the whole leaf and try not to break it in half for best results in getting them to grow roots.

 I just laid my cuttings in a seedling tray that I plan to plant them in later and left them to dry.